 She kindly offered him a quick smile and continued her daily way, as if unaware of being observed.
 Caught in moments that would go unnoticed but as the introduction of the main character, only the spectators knowing that it is indeed the beginning of a film, and that there must be some fine adventures ahead of her.

-Based on my experiences of commuting in Cairo, where I studied Arabic in May and June 2015.
+Based on my experiences of commuting in Cairo, where I studied Arabic in downtown while living in Giza.